rodrigofaccioli/drugdesign/README.md

 ====================================================================================
 					drugdesign
 ====================================================================================
 This project was decomposed into other projects.
-Therefore, it is no longer continued.
+Therefore, it is no longer continued since August 16, 2017.
 More information, please, contact the author.

 It was idealized as a collaborative endeavor in the drug design area.